Enforcement Best Practices

 • Determining your authorization data strategy based on the initial endpoint you want to enforce authorization on.

-To make getting started simpler, you might be able to use local authorization, which lets you enforce authorization with your locally available data.
+To make getting started simpler, you might be able to use Local Authorization, which lets you enforce authorization with your locally available data.

-In cases where local authorization isn't available, you can either:
+In cases where Local Authorization isn't available, you can either:

 • Introducing Oso's authorization piecemeal into your application behind feature flags.